K0F/PerlinNet/README.md

 ## OSC message (default @port 10000)

+By default PerliNet detects local broadcast address and sends OSC messages to it.

 It follows a pattern `/osc/timer diiiff 1717961344.000000 16913 1 140201 120.000000 0.473502`

  - `/osc/timer`, message address